Towns & Places:

 The general surface of the country is undulating, the highest hills being found in the northwest portion, where they rise to about 200 feet above the Marmaton River.
 The valleys of the streams average about a mile in width, and these bottomlands comprise about one-third of the area.
 Timber belts vary in width along the streams and contain hackberry, hickory, oak, pecan, and walnut.
 On the uplands and in some of the lower lands, hickory, maple, poplar, and willow have been planted.
 The main water courses are the Little Osage River, which flows east a few miles south of the northern boundary, and the Marmaton, which flows from west to east through the central portion of the county.
 The Little Osage has several tributaries flowing into it from both north and south, the main stream being Limestone Creek in the northwest part of the county.
 The main creeks flowing into the Marmaton River from the north are Turkey and Mill Creeks, and from the south, Yellow Paint Creek, which also has several small tributaries.
 Drywood Creek flows across the southeast corner.

-The territory embraced within the limits of Bourbon County originally formed a part of the reservation of the New York Indians, which was ceded to the government prior to the organization of Kansas Territory when the lands were thrown open to settlement by the whites.
+The territory within Bourbon County’s limits originally formed part of the reservation of the New York Indians.
+The reservation was ceded to the government before the organization of Kansas Territory when the lands were thrown open to settlement by the whites.
 One of the first white men to enter the present limits of the county was Lieutenant Zebulon Pike in his expedition of 1806.

 Scarcely had the first settlers become located when trouble over politics began.
 It is estimated that on March 30, 1855, at least 300 armed Missourians came to the Fort Scott precinct and cast their votes, while there were probably not more than 30 legal voters in the precinct.
 Early in the spring of 1855, a party of men came to Bourbon County from Carolina, under the leadership of George W. Jones, to assist in making Kansas a slave state.
 They were sent out under the auspices of the Southern Emigrant Aid Society.
 They were mild-mannered at first and went through the county visiting the Free-State settlers, asking them their opinion upon the political questions of the day, how they were supplied with arms and ammunition, and inquiring about the good land in the territory.
 In this way, a complete list of the free-state men was made.
 Later in the year, nearly all the men on the lists were made prisoners and, while thus held, were advised to leave the territory.
 As soon as they left, pro-slavery men took their claims.

 The first schools in the county were private ones at Fort Scott, which opened in 1857, but the district school system was not organized until 1859.
-One district, later known as No. 10, was organized on December 10 of that year.
-In 1860, four more districts were organized, and since that time, progress in education was steady.
-In 1910, Bourbon County had a public school system as fine as any county in the state.
+One district, later known as No. 10, was organized on December 10.
+Four more districts were organized in 1860, and since then, progress in education has been steady.
+In 1910, Bourbon County had a public school system that was as fine as any county in the state.

 By December 1857, Captains Bayne and James Montgomery had successfully driven out of the district many of the pro-slavery men who unlawfully held claims.
 The parties driven out congregated at West Point, Marvel, Balltown, and Fort Scott, where their Blue Lodges flourished, and from these as centers, raids were made to harass the free-state settlers on Mine Creek, the Little Osage River, and the Marmaton River.
 Almost daily reports came of outrages committed by the Missourians, and the free-state men would ride upon errands of swift retaliation.